blind-intruder/Chrome-Extensions/README.md

 ## GQL Finder
-Chrome extension to find graphql queries, mutations, subscriptions and fragments from Javascript files.
+Chrome extension to find graphql queries, mutations, subscriptions and fragments from all Javascript files.
 Very useful when graphql interospections is disabled on the target.

+## Endpoint Scanner
+Chrome extension to find all urls/endpoints from all Javascript files.
+Very useful for finding hidden endpoints.